TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Start to version these maps
-	- just ignore histories and views etc

 - Always aim with the hand that has an armed explosive
 	- If both have, prioritize primary
 	- Also if we have a scheduled throw, aim with the first melee weapon